-5.3.2.3 Methow Spring Chinook Program
+5.3.1.3 Methow Spring Chinook Program

 Methow spring Chinook are included in the UCR spring Chinook salmon ESU.
-Grant PUD and Douglas PUD entered two long-term agreements, first in 2004, and again in 2013.
-The agreements enabled Grant PUD to utilize excess rearing capacity at the Methow Fish Hatchery to rear the Methow spring Chinook program.
+Grant PUD and Douglas PUD entered into two, long-term agreements-first in 2004, and again in 2013.
+The agreements enabled Grant PUD to utilize excess capacity at the Methow Fish Hatchery to rear the Methow spring Chinook program.
 The PRCC HSC and the Chelan/Douglas PUD HCP agreed upon the initial framework regarding current and future plans for Douglas PUD to raise mitigation and study fish for Grant PUD in 2004.
-In 2014, the PRCC and PRCC HSC approved Grant PUD's request to rear up to 201,000 spring Chinook per year at Douglas PUD's Methow Hatchery from 2014 - 2024.
+In 2004, the PRCC and PRCC HSC approved Grant PUD's request to rear up to 201,000 spring Chinook per year at Douglas PUD's Methow Hatchery from 2005 - 2013 with the first smolts to be released in 2007.
 The 2013 recalculation of the program reduced Grant PUD's Methow spring Chinook salmon to 134,126 beginning with brood year (BY) 2012.

 Broodstock collection primarily occurs at Wells Dam from the beginning of May through June, but broodstock are also collected at the Twisp weir and at the Methow Hatchery.
 Fish are transferred into the Methow Hatchery and spawned.
 Juvenile fish are reared at the facility through yearlings and then released from the facility or transferred to the Twisp acclimation pond or other acclimation sites for final acclimation and release in the spring.
-Annual release numbers can be found in Table 15.
+Annual release numbers can be found in Table 16.

-5.3.2.4 Okanogan Spring Chinook Program
+5.3.1.4 Okanogan Spring Chinook Program